Kyungwo0LEE/Thermal-and-Thermo-Mechanical-Analysis-of-TGV/README.md

 Mesh convergence analysis was performed using Python scripts located in `python/mesh_convergence`.
 The analysis includes nonlinear regression of the maximum temperature to verify mesh independence.

+The convergence results were subsequently used to guide the final mesh refinement and transition settings applied in ANSYS simulations.

 The resulting numerical data and regression parameters are automatically generated and stored as CSV files in `data/mesh_convergence`, ensuring reproducibility of the results.